omicsForestry/vcfPCRoffset/README.md

 # Required arguments

-The `input` option specifies the vcf file to test.
+The `input` option specifies the path to the vcf file to test.
 The tags produced by varscan2 are expected, but other formats can be specified with optional arguments

 The `output` option specifies the path to a new output vcf file to create.
 This will match the format of the `input` file but with additional fields `ROR` and `ROV` to indicate the proportion of offset reads.